Mercedes-Benz M103 engine

-The Mercedes-Benz M103 was a 15-degree, straight-6 crossflow cylinder headautomobile in production from 1984 to 1997.
+The Mercedes-Benz M 103 is a 15-degree, straight-6 crossflow cylinder head automobile engine and was in production from 1984 to 1997.
 It is a single overhead cam design with 2 valves per cylinder.
-The M103 was replaced by the M104 starting in 1989.
+The M 103 was replaced by the M 104 starting in 1989.
 This engine received several updates over the years of production, one of the updates was a change from a "heart shaped" to a "HEMI" spherical combustion chamber.

 Specifications

-The only mechanical differences from the M103 3.0 L to the M103 2.6 L were the smaller bore and intake valves, with a slightly different airbox.
+The only mechanical differences from the M 103 3.0 L to the M 103 2.6 L were the smaller bore and intake valves, with a slightly different airbox.
 The CIS-E components between 2.6 and 3.0 variants are all shared for any given model year with the exception of the ECU making engine swaps from 2.6 to 3.0 virtually bolt-in.